rvagg/cborg/README.md

 ### Tag decoders

 By default cborg does not support decoding of any tags.
 Where a tag is encountered during decode, an error will be thrown.
 If tag support is needed, they will need to be supplied as options to the `decode()` function.
-The `tags` property should contain an array where the indexes correspond to the tags that are encountered during decode, and the values are functions that are able to turn the corresponding section of bytes to a JavaScript object.
-Each tag token in CBOR is followed by a byte array of arbitrary length.
-This byte array is supplied to the tag decoder function.
+The `tags` property should contain an array where the indexes correspond to the tag numbers that are encountered during decode, and the values are functions that are able to turn the following token(s) into a JavaScript object.
+Each tag token in CBOR is followed by a data item, often a byte array of arbitrary length, but can be a more complex series of tokens that form a nested data item.
+This token is supplied to the tag decoder function.

 This example is available from the cborg taglib as `bigIntDecoder` and `bigNegIntDecoder` (`import { bigIntDecoder, bigNegIntDecoder } as taglib from 'cborg/taglib'`) and implements CBOR tags 2 and 3 (bigint and negative bigint).
 This function would be registered using an options parameter: